How to define constants in Ruby?

 rb_const_search function looks through the superclass hierarchy starting with the class it gets passed—in our case, MyClass.

 When we call sub_class_instance.foo_via_constant, Ruby searches for FOO_CONSTANT in MyClass and its superclasses.
-It never looks in SubClass, and so it can’t find a definition for the constant.
+It never looks in SubClass, so it can’t find a definition for the constant.

 So this is the way Ruby’s constant lookup algorithm works: